Avital Ronell

 She has written about such topics as Johann Wolfgang von Goethe; Alexander Graham Bell and the telephone; the structure of the test in legal, pharmaceutical, artistic, scientific, Zen, and historical domains; stupidity; the disappearance of authority; childhood; and deficiency.
-Ronell is a founding editor of the journal Qui Parle and a member of Jewish Voice for Peace.
+Ronell is a founding editor of the journal Qui Parle.

-An eleven-month investigation at New York University determined that Ronell sexually harassed a male graduate student, and the university suspended her without pay for the 2018–2019 academic year.
+In 2018 an eleven-month investigation at New York University determined that Ronell had sexually harassed a male graduate student, and the university suspended her without pay for the 2018–2019 academic year.